walmartlabs/pulsar/README.md

 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can be found at [https://hexdocs.pm/pulsar](https://hexdocs.pm/pulsar).

+## limitations

+Pulsar doesn't know the dimensions on the screen; large numbers of jobs in a short window will not render correctly.
+Likewise, long lines that wrap will cause incorrect output.

+Pulsar is hard-coded for for xterm; it should use the terminal capabilities database to identify what command codes generate each effect.

+Pulsar doesn't have any way to prevent other output to the console;
+that will cause confusing output.

 ## License

 Released under the Apache Software License 2.0.